-If you own a home in New York, you may be worried about home damage catching you off guard.
-Purchasing homeowners insurance could help set your mind and finances at ease.
-Home insurance is designed to protect your finances in the event of a natural disaster or covered accident.
-The average cost of New York homeowners insurance for a $250,000 dwelling is $987 per year, according to Bankrate’s 2021 study of quoted annual premiums.
+Owning a home in New York can be a major financial investment and carry heavy responsibility, especially when it comes to buying home insurance, but purchasing homeowners insurance could help set your mind and finances at ease.
+The average cost of New York homeowners insurance for $250,000 in dwelling coverage is $987 per year, according to Bankrate’s 2021 study of quoted annual premiums.

 Best home insurance companies in New York

 Because the most affordable or most popular insurance options are not always the best suited for your circumstances, shopping around for homeowners insurance quotes in New York from a range of carriers could help you find the options that are right for you.
 To weigh the best New York home insurance companies, Bankrate considered price, policy options, claims handling, customer service rankings and billing processes.

 Here are some of the top New York homeowners insurance providers, based on our assessment.
 According to J.D.
 Power, which ranked each carrier’s customer satisfaction, these five companies also have some of the best customer service in the industry.

 |Home insurance company||Average annual premium for $250K in dwelling coverage||J.D.
 Power score|

 |New York Central Mutual Insurance (NYCM)||$394||Not rated|

 *Not officially ranked by J.D.
 Power due to eligibility restrictions

 Allstate ranks above average in the 2021 J.D.
 Power Home Insurance Study, showing the company’s prioritization of client relationships.
 In addition to an A+ (Superior) financial strength rating from AM Best, Allstate offers a range of discounts.
 You might reduce your premium by up to 10%, for example, just by switching to Allstate.
 However, Allstate does have an above-average complaint index rating with the National Association of Insurance Commissioners (NAIC).